chanshiyucx/blog/journal/004-interview-simulation.md

 At Toyou Feiji, I also worked on integrating AI into our workflow.
 We built an AI chat tool using RAGflow that helped our support team handle customer service issues.
 This tool automated responses to common questions and helped our support team focus on more complex cases.

+> Can you tell me more about your role in AI chat tool?

+At Toyou Feiji Electronics, our support team was overwhelmed with repetitive questions, so I led the development of an AI-powered chat tool.

+My role involved designing and building the tool using Vue.js for the frontend and integrating it with Ragflow to power AI-driven responses.
+I focused on creating an intuitive interface with clear navigation and responsive design, optimized for both desktop and mobile users.
+This tool automated responses to common questions and helped our support team focus on more complex cases.

 ### Accomplishment / Interesting

 > What's your biggest professional accomplishment?